siliconprime-khanhnguyen/dropin-doc/dropin/monitor.md

 - qa-research - no PR
 - staging - [PR#489](https://github.com/dropininc/dropin-api-v2/pull/489)
 - demo - no PR, code will be updated in future release
-- production - no PR, code will be updated in future release
+- prod-release - no PR, code will be updated in future release

 ### Code changes
 - remove opbeat